 Medicare Part A only The Buy-In process will enroll the applicant in Medicare Part B after approval of the QI-1 case.
-Medicare Part B only Applicant must apply for Medicare Part A and accept Part A even if not eligible for free Part A; otherwise QI-1 eligibility is not possible.
+Medicare Part B only Applicant must apply for Medicare Part A and accept Part A even if not eligible for free Part A; otherwise, QI-1 eligibility is not possible.
 Do not approve an individual for QI-1 unless or until Medicare Part A is verified.
 Applicant must apply for Part A even if applicant previously applied and refused, withdrew or was terminated due to failure to pay premiums (regardless of whether SSA requires repayment of past due premiums before reopening Part A.) Medicare Parts A and B Enter data in MEDS, no further action needed.
+Medicare Part B-ID The Buy-In process will pay Part B-ID monthly premiums only.